 A book-themed murder mystery, heck yeah, I expected to love this.
 But honestly I just didn’t.
 It wasn’t bad, but I also wasn’t impressed.
 Jane is supposed to be the guardian of a trove of dangerous books and the leader of a secret society, complete with martial guards and lifelong legacies, etc. But I never felt the gravitas of it AT ALL.
 This is very much a cozy mystery and that just doesn’t fit what the author was trying to create.

-What’s more there is A LOT of descriptions.
+What’s more, there are A LOT of descriptions.
 In fact, I think if you took all the superfluous descriptions out, this would be about a 60 page book.
 Not a lot actually happens.
 And honestly, since so many of the descriptions are about book-themed decorations, or cakes, or food, it all just eventually felt like author wish fulfillment.
 I’m very much a bibliophile, but eventually it started to just feel pretentious.
 These descriptions did a lot more to stall the plot, than progress it, in my opinion.

 It is also one of those mysteries where the characters spend 75% of the book trying to solve it, and then the villain does something drastic and gives themselves away (with a bit of monologuing along the way), such that the heroine doesn’t actually solve the mystery.
 It solves itself.